soverenio/docs/docs/source/getting-started/concepts.rst

 Soveren gateway is a box solution that lives within your premises, is deployed by you, and implements:

 * Proxy
+* Messaging system
 * PII detection service
 * Service for URL clustering and relaying the analysis metadata to Soveren cloud

-The proxy is a cloud-native application proxy and extends `Traefik <https://doc.traefik.io/>`_ functionality.
-The proxy is the point to channel your traffic to, and effectively serves as an edge router: door to your platform that intercepts and routes every incoming request.
+The proxy extends `Traefik <https://doc.traefik.io/>`_ functionality.
+It intercepts and routes incoming requests to your system, effectively serving as an edge router.

+For the messaging system, Soveren uses `Apache Kafka <https://kafka.apache.org/documentation/>`_.
+It streams intercepted requests to other Soveren gateway components.

-The PII detection service receives data prepared by the URL clustering service and detects PIIs in it.
+The PII detection service is based on `Presidio <https://microsoft.github.io/presidio/>`_ heavily extending its functionality with new features.
+It detects PIIs in the intercepted requests.

-The URL clustering and metadata relaying service extends `Digger <https://doc.traefik.io/>`_ functionality.
-Besides URL clustering, it reads the traffic routed via the proxy, prepares data in motion for PII detection, and sends metadata obtained after PII detection to Soveren cloud.
+The URL clustering and metadaya relaying service extends `Digger <https://doc.traefik.io/>`_ functionality.
+It reads queued requests from Kafka, prepares data in motion for PII detection, sends it to the PII detection service, receives back metadata containing PII detection results, and sends it to Soveren cloud.

 Soveren cloud